Harshal-Bsys27/COASTVISION/docs/project_plan.md

 ---

 **Next Steps:**
-1. Complete data collection and annotation.
+1. Complete data collection and annotation for drowning detection.
 2. Train and validate the drowning detection model.
 3. Integrate and test in real-world scenarios before expanding features.